 However, the non-locking sheath presents major problems for officers.
 First, the Colonel (like the TDI) will show itself somewhat behind duty gear, so it’s profile is not entirely concealed in that location.
 Opting for ballistic armor carry, or ankle carry comes with its own set of limitations.
 Second, during heavy movements, like those occurring during grappling or ground fighting, the knife could become dislodged making it available to your adversary or simply a very dangerous obstruction in the fighting area.

 Finally, officers must ensure they only carry the Colonel if it is something that will be legally permissible in their jurisdictions.
-In that regard I would caution officers to examine more than just the simple wording of State Statutes on the who/when carry of knives, but go more in-depth into how the courts/juries are making decisions on an officer’s use of force.
+In that regard, I would caution officers to examine more than just the simple wording of State Statutes on the who/when carry of knives, but go more in-depth into how the courts/juries are making decisions on an officer’s use of force.
 Remember, this knife in it’s intended use, is absolutely on the deadly force level.
-If the Colonel is permissible, and the officer takes precautions on the sheath (maybe even opting for locking sheath that KA-BAR developed for their TDI Hellfire and Hinderance knives), than the Colonel could be an excellent self-defense tool.
+If the Colonel is permissible, and the officer takes precautions on the sheath (maybe even opting for locking sheath that KA-BAR developed for their TDI Hellfire and Hinderance knives), then the Colonel could be an excellent self-defense tool.